Internal Control System

 Reporting channels are prescribed in the Epson Global Code of Conduct and accessible on the intranet.
 We inform officers, employees, and temporary workers about the channels and urge their use through Compliance Month activities every October and online courses.

-In addition, Seiko Epson and all the Group companies have set up Supplier whistleblowing systems to receive reports from suppliers and other third parties.
-Suppliers are notified about supplier whistleblowing systems at supplier conferences and are encouraged to use them.
+Suppliers and other external business partners are notified about supplier whistleblowing systems in written supplier guidelines and at supplier conferences and are encouraged to use them.

 Support System in Japan